SteveKunG/FishOfThieves/README.md

 # FishOfThieves
-A mod that adds all of the fish from Sea of Thieves, fish fer ye pirate!
+A mod that adds all the fish from Sea of Thieves, fish fer ye pirate!

 [Wiki](docs/wiki.md) can be found here.